vultr/vultr-mdtk/tests/Vale/Vultr.Oxymorons.md

 ## Error

-You should generally always log into the server as a sudo user.
+Users generally always log into the server as a sudo user.